 - Additional salsa

 - In a saucepan over low heat, melt butter; stir in flour until smooth.
 Gradually stir in broth and soup until blended.
-Bring to a boil; cook and stir for 2 minutes or until slightly thickened.
+Bring to a boil; cook and stir until slightly thickened, about 2 minutes.
 Remove from the heat.
 Stir in sour cream, salsa and salt; set aside.

 - Place cottage cheese in a blender; cover and process until smooth.
-Transfer to a bowl; add the shrimp, crab, Monterey Jack cheese, chilies and cilantro.
+Transfer to a bowl; add the shrimp, crab, Monterey Jack cheese, chiles and cilantro.

-- Spread 3/4 cup sauce in a greased 13-in. x 9-in. baking dish.
+- Spread 1-1/2 cups sauce in a greased 13x9-in. baking dish.
 Place about 1/3 cup seafood mixture down the center of each tortilla.
 Roll up and place seam side down over sauce.
 Top with the remaining sauce.
-Bake, uncovered, at 350° for 30-35 minutes or until heated through.
+Bake, uncovered, at 350° until heated through, 30-35 minutes.
+If desired, top with sliced jalapeno pepper, green onions and chopped cilantro.
 Serve with additional salsa.
-Yield: 6 servings.

 Really good!
 I substituted bay scallops for half of the shrimp, and used fresh cilantro because I find that the dried does not have much flavor.
 I served Mexican rice and refried beans alongside.
 Next time I will put more salsa into the sauce mixture, and might substitute roasted fresh jalapenos for the canned.
 This makes a lot.
 We're going to be having it for lunch for at least a couple of days.

 Jun 14, 2012

 My family rates recipes from 1 to 5 but reserves a 5+ rating for those dishes they LOVE.
 This one got a 5+!